Dareen/desyii2/README.md

-# Dockerized PHP Yii2 api using ElasticSearch, MySql, Oauth2, RBAC
+# Dockerized PHP Yii2 api using ElasticSearch, MySql, OAuth2

 # Work In Progress

-## Docker containers
+## Docker containers include:

 * [Apache](https://github.com/tutumcloud/apache-php)
 * [MySQL](https://github.com/tutumcloud/mysql)
 * [Elasticsearch](https://github.com/tutumcloud/elasticsearch)
 * [Yii2](http://www.yiiframework.com/)

-Vendors are added to speed up building the docker container, but you can ignore them, and they'll be set up automatically in the docker build phase.
+I added vendors to the project to speed up building the docker containers, but ideally they should be excluded.
+You can skip and they'll be set up automatically in the docker build phase using Composer.

-TODO: consider deleting vendors later...

 ### Requirements